Central Virginia

 • 00:35:34

-And I know Diana and David both know this because they've heard me express this, but I personally like chili sales taxes the first way we would look to fund this.
+And I know Diantha and David both know this because they've heard me express this, but I personally like chili sales taxes the first way we would look to fund this.

 • 00:35:45